 Content as a Testing Ground

 In order to get smarter, AI requires lots of data, patterns and new situations.
 Enter content platforms.
 Users’ consumption patterns are already being shaped by the machine learning behind Spotify’s “Discover Weekly”, Netflix’s “Recommended For You” and Facebook’s ability to keep you in a filter bubble of your own making.

 Technology is both inescapable

-We reached a zenith of tech inescapability in 2016.
-However, this year also marked a widespread response to over-tech-ing … the birth of several “mindful technology” movements and products — witness Tristan Harris’ Time Well Spent, our own Rand Hindi’s Make Technology Disappear movement and products like The Light Phone and the Vinaya bracelets.
+We reached a zenith of tech inescapability in the last few years.
+However, this same paeriod also marked a widespread response to over-tech-ing … the birth of several “mindful technology” movements and products — witness Tristan Harris’ Time Well Spent and the 24-hour holiday National Day of Unplugging, to products like The Light Phone.

 For any of this to happen,

 The future of AI is dependent on data privacy.
 Why?
 Because without data to learn from, AI cannot get smarter and progress will slow.
 Companies must commit to creating private and secure products.
 Users need to know that their personal data will be protected if they’re ever going to permit an AI full access.

 Snips has put years of hard work and research together to build AI powered Voice technology that allows anyone to build a powerful voice assistant into their product or device.
 We want to create AI that is so good, it can eventually make technology disappear.
 But that’s not all.